Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 3 - Documentation/3-Setup-Application-CD.md

 **Complete url**: `http://a3f22e1a582ec4c2b874e93012765739-1216251317.us-west-1.elb.amazonaws.com/api/v1/daimler_truck`

-while the latest version of the application goes to dockerhub.
+The latest version of the application goes to dockerhub and can be rolled out separated by modifying the manifest files.
 Here are my thoughts on my selected approaches:
-- Best practise for kubernetes CD suggest that the latest tag should be used in production which is why I purposely added a tag as opposed to latest.
+- Best practise for kubernetes CD suggest that the latest tag should not be used in production which is why I purposely added a tag as opposed to leaving the tag empty for latest image pulling.
+The reason for this is because latest doesn't give easy visibilty for root cause analysis of issues.
-- Specialized tools such as agrocd are best used for CD to kubernetes clusters.
+- Specialized tools such as agrocd are best used for CD to kubernetes clusters and could be implemented with helm charts.